 - High availability across multiple instances/multiple availability zones.

-- Additional Security to the instances/database that are in production
+- Additional Security to the instances/database that is in production

-- No impact to end users during newer version of code deployment
+- No impact to end-users during the newer version of code deployment

 - No Impact during patching the instances